PrincessRoseB/PrincessRoseBalasico.github.io/projects/Seaglide.md

 done before.
 <---------------------------------------------->

 I had to build this seaglide from the ground up.
-I also had to follow some tutorials on how use things since this was my very first time handling with heated and toxic materials.
+I also had to follow some tutorials on how to use things since this was my very first time handling with heated and toxic materials.
 Building the seaglider had taken my half of the program since it had consists of dedigning, soldering, wiring, and troubleshooting.
 With the help of mentors guiding me throught the process, I had a finishing product.

 Overall, the moment of testing and failing gave me the courage to not give up because what comes along is the blood, sweat and tears that makes challenges memorable and knowledgeable.